 1. Removing left-hand grip, switch, and clutch lever

-I found it easiest to start with the left-hand controls and grip first because you will need to actually take the handlebars off your bike to remove the throttle.
+Start with the left-hand controls and grip first because you need to actually take the handlebars off your bike to remove the throttle.

-In order to remove your grip, you will need to first remove the bar-ends, if you have them.
-It usually just requires a Phillips head.
+In order to remove your grip, you need to first remove the bar-ends, if you have them.
+It usually just requires a Phillips head screwdriver.
 Grips can get be very difficult to get off so here are a couple options:

-- Air-Compressor: If you have an air compressor, put the nozzle underneath grip-side furthest from the end of the handlebar.
+- Air-Compressor: If you have an air compressor, put the nozzle between the grip and handlebar at the side furthest from the end of the handlebar (toward the center of the bars).
 Then, blow air underneath the grip and start pulling and twisting.
 The air should create some space between the grip and the handlebar.

 - Wd-40: If you don’t have an air compressor, or #1 didn’t work – take Wd-40 and apply a generous amount under the grip.
 Try twisting the grip to spread the Wd-40 and start pulling.
 If you do have an air compressor, after applying the Wd-40 and twisting, refer back to #1 and it should make it easier.